OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

     ![Certificate Import Wizard finish dialog window](images/cert-import-finish.png)

-### sideload the manifest in Outlook
+### Sideload the add-in's manifest in Outlook

-Now that your add-in application is running on a local web server and your workstation trusts the local web server's self-signed certificate, you can sideload the manifest in Outlook.
+Now that your add-in application is running on a local web server and your workstation trusts the local web server's self-signed certificate, you can upload the add-in's manifest file to Outlook.
+The manifest file defines your add-in's settings and capabilities, providing Outlook with the information it requires to run your add-in.

 1. Open Outlook and select **Get Add-ins** from the ribbon of the **Home** tab.